michaelgrosner/tribeca/README.md

 To provide exclusivity to proefficient traders and to keep teenagers away, once the bot is bug-free, the payment required may be increased by a minimum of x3.

-While locked, the amount of market levels is limited (only the first 3 price levels from the exchange are used); once unlocked the bot reads the full market levels of the exchange (up to thousands depending on the exchange).
+Once the trial period expires, the amount of market levels is limited (only the first 3 price levels from the exchange are used); once unlocked the bot reads the full market levels of the exchange (up to thousands depending on the exchange).

 ### Donations